betterkunge/paleoclimate_HadGEM3_UoB/step3_rose.md

 ## **Background:**
 On the PUMA2, the rose and cylc have been well installed.
 By the **setup** proceeding in step2, we can directly invoke the rose and cylc.
 This description is just for a deeper understanding of the configuration and workflow of rose&cylc.
-Throughout this tutorial we will refer to settings in the following format:
-- file - will refer to a Rose configuration file.
-- file|setting - will refer to a setting in a Rose configuration file.
-- file[section] - will refer to a section in a Rose configuration file.
-- file[section]setting - will refer to a setting in a section in a Rose configuration file.

 ## what is rose?
 Rose is a toolkit for writing, editing and running application configurations.